 - Knowledge of American history.

-After you have filed your application, the USCIS will notify you with the date and time for your fingerprinting appointment (biometrics), where you will be advised to appear at the local Application Support Center.
-You will later be notified of your interview and Citizenship Test date and time.
+After you have filed your application, the USCIS will notify you with the date and time for your fingerprinting appointment (biometrics).
+You will be advised to appear at the local Application Support Center.
+At a later date, you will be notified of your interview and Citizenship Test date and time.

 Sherris Legal, P.A. will help prepare you for the U.S. Citizenship test.
 You will learn about preparing for the immigration interview process and gain a deeper understanding of U.S. history and government.
 We will also give you tips on how to best present yourself for an effective and successful interview.

-An experienced attorney at Sherris Legal, P.A. will meet with you in person for a one hour consultation for a consultation fee of only $100.00 at the downtown offices.
+An experienced attorney at Sherris Legal, P.A. will meet with you in person.
+Typically, a one hour consultation is only a fee of $100.00 at the downtown offices.
 We will review your paperwork and give you the best options regarding the specific issues of your case.
+If you choose to hire us, we will apply the fee to your attorney retainer fee.
 Please fill out our free case evaluation on our website for your convenience!